bu-rcs/BU-COVID/Data/input/README.md

 room (numeric) - room number

 ### pop_info.csv
 This file describes the university population.
-In this example only students and faculty are present.
+In this example only students and faculty are present. <br>
 7 columns:<br>
 id (numeric) - student or faculty ID;<br>
 age (numeric) - age; for faculty age "brackets" are used - 35 for [30-39], 45 for [40-49], etc.;<br>